-Term Definition Cyber incident Means a single or a series of related: unauthorised or malicious acts, regardless of time and place, or the threat or hoax 2. failures to act, any errors or omissions or accidents breaches of duty, statutory duty, or regulatory duty or trust involving access to, processing of, use of, or operation of any computer system or any data by any person or group Cyber loss Means any loss, damage, liability, injury, compensation, sickness, death, expense, or any other amount incurred by you directly or indirectly arising out of or in any way connected with any cyber incident.
+Term Definition Cyber-bullying expenses Means the reasonable cost of counselling, rest, and recuperation (as prescribed by a registered health practitioner other than you), salary lost, relocation, private tutoring, school enrolment if you relocate to an alternative school, or any expenses to hire a public relations consultant, professional digital forensic analyst, or professional cyber security consultant.
+Cyber-bullying occurrence Means any harassment or intimidation, including defamation of character, invasion of privacy, or threats of violence by any electronic means, but does not include an occurrence of acts against you arising out of your business activities.
+Cyber incident Means a single or a series of related: unauthorised or malicious acts, regardless of time and place, or the threat or hoax 2. failures to act, any errors or omissions or accidents breaches of duty, statutory duty, or regulatory duty or trust involving access to, processing of, use or operation of any computer system or any data by any person or group.
+Cyber loss Means any loss, damage, liability, injury, compensation, sickness, death, expense, or any other amount incurred by you directly or indirectly arising out of or in any way connected with any cyber incident.
 Data Means information, facts, concepts, code, or any other information that is recorded or transmitted in a form to be used, accessed, processed, transmitted, or stored by a computer system.

-Event Means one incident, or a series of linked incidents, causing loss that arises from one source or original cause.
+Term Definition Event Means one incident, or a series of linked incidents, causing loss that arises from one source or original cause.
 Excess Means the amount shown in the schedule that you must contribute as the initial payment towards the cost of each claim under your policy.
 Family Means any Family member or dependant who normally lives with you or while they are enrolled in full-time education and are living within New Zealand at a boarding school, at a private home as a boarder, or at accommodation provided by a recognised tertiary education provider.

-Term Definition Healthcare practice Means any occupation or business that involves the diagnosis, treatment, and prevention of disease, illness, injury, and other physical and mental impairment in human beings or animals.
+Healthcare practice Means any occupation or business that involves the diagnosis, treatment, and prevention of disease, illness, injury, and other physical and mental impairments in human beings or animals.
 This includes dentistry, midwifery-obstetrics, medicine, nursing, optometry, pharmacy, psychology, veterinary services, and other care providers.
-House Means each dwelling or domestic outbuilding (including garages and sheds) owned by you within the residential boundaries of the property's address.
-It also includes any of the following items permanently fixed to each dwelling c domestic outbuilding.
-1. light fixtures and fittings 2. furniture, furnishings, and home appliances that are permanently plumbed, wired, or built into the house domestic underground and overhead services, including gas pipes, freshwater pipes, electricity, and telephone cables for which you are legally responsible, extending from the house or other insured property to the residential boundaries of the property's address 4. aerials and satellite dishes 5. exterior blinds and awnings 6. fitted floor coverings including glued, smooth edge, or tacked carpet It does not include other insured property or uninsured property
+House Means each dwelling or domestic outbuilding (including garages and sheds) occupied by you within the residential boundaries of the property at the property's address but excludes any uninsured property.